ergest/sql_patterns/Book/chap4.md

 WHERE activity_date BETWEEN '2021-12-14' AND '2021-12-21';
 ```

-This is one correct way to filter the results and it may even be performant in our cause given our small database and the really fast DuckDB engine.
-But there's and even better way we can write it  if we know we need to filter to a subset of the entire table.
+This is a correct way to filter the results and it may even be performant in our case given our small database and the really fast DuckDB engine.
+But there's an even better way to write it if we know we need to filter data before using it.
+For example we might want a rolling window of justa the current week's post activity.
 ```sql
 --listing 4.2
 WITH post_activity AS (